Countess of Harcourt (1811 ship)

+Origins

-OriginsCountess of Harcourt was built in 1811 at Prince of Wales's Island, one of only three major vessels built there between 1810 and 1814.
+Countess of Harcourt was built in 1811 at Prince of Wales's Island, one of only three major vessels built there between 1810 and 1814.
 She participated as one of the transports in the British reduction of Java, under the auspices of Lord Minto.
 She was in the second division, which left Malacca on 7 June 1811.

 Afterwards, she traded around India briefly.
 On 7 May 1813 she sailed from Isle de France (Mauritius) to Madras, where she arrived on 4 June.
-On that voyage she carried the American Baptist missionaries Adoniram Judson and his wife, who were endeavouring to reach Penang, but ended up in Burma instead.Countess of Harcourt then sailed to England where she was sold.
+On that voyage she carried the American Baptist missionaries Adoniram Judson and his wife, who were endeavouring to reach Penang, but ended up in Burma instead.

+Countess of Harcourt then sailed to England where she was sold.
 This was apparently a way for the EIC to remit money back to England.
 She was admitted to the registry in Great Britain on 23 April 1814.

 Capture and recapture

 The Register of Shipping for 1814 shows Countess of Harcourt with F. Metcalf, master, Dixon & Co., owner, and trade Portsmouth—India.

 The American privateer Sabine, of Baltimore, captured Countess of Harcourt, Davis, master, in June 1814 in the Channel while she was on her way to Isle of France (Mauritius) from London.
 Countess of Harcourt was carrying dry goods, brandy, rum, gin, etc., when she separated from the fleet in a gale.
 Sabine sent her into St. Marys, Georgia.

 At St Marys, Countess of Harcourt was tried at the Court of Admiralty and found a lawful prize.
 She was offered at auction and on 5 August the Baltimore merchants Diego Williams, Juan Gooding, and Juan Donnell purchased her, named her Sabine, and appointed John Brown as her master.
 He then moved her into Spanish waters, i.e., up a creek connected with the Spanish river that fed into St. Marys River.
 Brown's intent was to place Sabine in neutral waters to keep her safe from seizure by the British.
 The river was then part of the international border between the United States and Spanish Florida; it now forms part of the boundary between Georgia and Florida.

 The Battle of Fort Peter took place in January 1815 on the Georgia side of the St. Marys River.
 After capturing the fort and St. Marys, British forces went up the river.
 In all, they captured two American gunboats and 12 merchantmen, including Countess of Harcourt.